 Pages 1-3 of this form contain detailed instructions for its completion.
 Follow them carefully and your registration process will be quick and smooth.
 For a quick reference, here’s the information you’ll need:

-- Your LLC name (and an alternate name if you original is unavailable in New Mexico)
+- Your LLC name (and an alternate name if your original is unavailable in New Mexico)

-- The state where your LLC was formed
+- The state where your domestic LLC was formed

 - The date of your LLC’s formation